stanislavras/Geonames_recommendation_system/README.md

 Five random queries are chosen from the test dataset and tried with the `geonames` function.
 For all five queries the solution finds a location with the correct geonameid in the first row.
 In terms of spelling, one is a full match with the recommended geoname (score=0.95); three have a minor difference of one letter each (scores from 0.91 to 0.93); and one is a bit off (score=0.89), but still fully recognizable.

-All in all, considering that the solution will be used as a recommendation system for a human operator, the Sentence Transformer works quite well for this task and will be suitable for the customer's needs.

-The test dataset is loaded.
-Five random queries are chosen from it and tested with the `geonames` function.
-For all five queries the solution finds a location with the correct geonameid in the first row.
-In terms of spelling, "Новоалтайск" is a full match with the recommended geoname (score=0.95); "Каспийск", "Павловск" and "Уссурийск" have a minor difference of one letter each (scores from 0.91 to 0.93); "Ахалцихе" is a bit off (score=0.89), but still fully recognizable.

 Considering that the algorithm will be used as a recommendation system for a human operator, the Sentence Transformer based solution works quite well and might be used for the designated task.

 ## Data description